University of Exeter

 2011 | University improved its global standing in Times Higher Education World University Rankings, moving up to 156th place. |

-This contents of the box above is based on material from the Wikipedia articles Exeter University RFC, University of Exeter Halls of Residence, List of University of Exeter people & University of Exeter, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Exeter University RFC, List of University of Exeter people, University of Exeter, University of Exeter Medical School & University of Exeter Halls of Residence, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.